Plan Summary Menu

 If you die after retirement, you have recent coverage if you have 1,500 covered hours in the 60-month period ending just before your pension effective date.

-You can also lock in your recent coverage if you earn at least 1,500 covered hours in any 60-month period ending after you complete 25 years of contributory service.
+You can also lock in your recent coverage if you earn at least 1,500 covered hours in any 60-month period ending on or after the date you complete 25 years of contributory service.

 The chart below provides examples of how you meet the recent coverage rule on your earliest retirement date.
 It describes how you can lock in your recent coverage.